-''' CREATE USER 'mysqlbackup'@'localhost' IDENTIFIED BY 'password'; GRANT RELOAD, SUPER, PROCESS ON .
-TO 'mysqlbackup'@'localhost'; GRANT CREATE, INSERT, DROP, UPDATE ON mysql.backup_progress TO 'mysqlbackup'@'localhost'; GRANT CREATE, INSERT, SELECT, DROP, UPDATE, ALTER ON mysql.backup_history TO 'mysqlbackup'@'localhost'; GRANT REPLICATION CLIENT ON .
-TO 'mysqlbackup'@'localhost'; GRANT SELECT ON performance_schema.replication_group_members TO 'mysqlbackup'@'localhost'; '''
+''' GRANT LOCK TABLES, CREATE, DROP, FILE, INSERT, ALTER ON .
+TO 'mysqlbackup'@'localhost'; GRANT CREATE, DROP, UPDATE ON mysql.backup_sbt_history TO 'mysqlbackup'@'localhost'; GRANT ENCRYPTION_KEY_ADMIN ON .
+TO 'mysqlbackup'@'localhost'; GRANT INNODB_REDO_LOG_ARCHIVE ON .
+TO 'mysqlbackup'@'localhost'; '''

-- The following additional privileges are required when using MySQL Enterprise Backup 4.1.2 or later for the first time on a MySQL Server that has been upgraded from 5.7.22 or earlier and has been backed up by MySQL Enterprise Backup before: - CREATE, INSERT, and DROP on mysql.backup_history_old. - CREATE, INSERT, DROP, and ALTER on mysql.backup_history_new.
+- For privileges required for using MySQL Enterprise Backup with a Group Replication setting, see Chapter 9, Using MySQL Enterprise Backup with Group Replication. - The following additional privileges might also be required after a server upgrade: - When using MySQL Enterprise Backup 9.1 for the first time on a MySQL Server that has been upgraded from 8.0.18 or earlier and has been backed up by MySQL Enterprise Backup before: - ALTER on mysql.backup\progress. - CREATE, INSERT, and DROP on mysql.backup\progress\old. - CREATE, INSERT, DROP, and ALTER on mysql.backup\progress\new.